PCMSolver/pcmsolver/doc/programmers/documentation.rst

 .. warning::

-   Building the documentation requires Doxygen, Sphinx, Perl and the Python modules PyYAML, Breathe and Matplotlib.
+   Building the documentation requires Python2, Doxygen, Sphinx, Perl and the Python modules pyyaml, breathe, matplotlib, sphinx-rtd-theme, sphinxcontrib-bibtex and recommonmark.

+The required python modules can be installed by running ``pip install -r doc/requirements.txt``.